 The ease of use is another feature to look for.
 If in the middle of the night, you suddenly require a headlamp, it usually means you need it immediately.
 No one wants to wander around in the night trying to find a way to turn the headlamp on.
 However, besides turning it on, the ease of use also means switching between modes and the ease of daily operation of the battery.
 There are some batteries among the suggested ones that are very easy to use and intuitive, while others require that you read the manual in order to master it.

-If you are planning on camping for a prolonged weekend, you are probably going to need to recharge your headlamp.
-Most headlamps don’t come with an external battery or a solar charger, so if you believe you are going to need one, make sure you purchase it from the same manufacturer.
-There are also rechargeable kits that are a bit more spacious, but they also come with extra batteries, so you are able to use the headlamp all the time.
+If you are planning on camping for a prolonged weekend, you are probably going to need to recharge your lamp.
+Most models don’t come with an external battery or a solar charger, so if you believe you are going to need one, make sure you purchase it from the same manufacturer.
+There are also rechargeable kits that are a bit more spacious, but they also come with extra batteries, so you are able to use all the time.

 Kids like everything that shines and is bright, there are no surprises here.
-However, whether your kid would wonder of if you give him a headlamp is a question many parents ask themselves.
+However, whether your kid would wonder if you give him a lamp is a question many parents ask themselves.
 The truth is, after discussing the subject with some mothers that decided their kid should have one, they advise you to go for it.
-They are not likely to wonder off since most kids have a natural fear from the dark.
-Another reason you should approve this “toy” for them is because kids are sloppy.
+They are not likely to wander off since most kids have a natural fear from the dark.
+Another reason you should approve this “toy” for them is that kids are sloppy.
 If they aren’t careful enough when the weather is bright outside, why expect them to react well to the darkness.

 They too should be given the same opportunity of locating themselves in the dark and facing their fears.
 However, since there is a great probability that you wouldn’t be able to teach him not to point the light directly in your eyes, maybe a red light would be the more convenient choice for a kid.
 He will love wearing it.
 And if there are more than one, be prepared for them to chase around, they will love the red color light.
 As a bonus feature for you is that no matter how far they are, red light is used in rescue situations because they are most easily detectable.
 So, you would always know where your kid is!

-If you also consider the other components of the headlamp such as lenses, led quality, the arrangement of components, size and shape, lower the quality of the light brightness even more unless every one of these components is top of the notch quality.
+If you also consider the other components such as lenses, led quality, the arrangement of components, size and shape, lower the quality of the light brightness even more unless every one of these components is top of the notch quality.